Percedal15019/AI-Automation/README.md

 <br>

-From the Second image, we have understand that:
+From the Second Part, we have understand that:

 1. **Trigger (When chat message received):**